About the Author

 David Pitt API Development, Articles, HTML5, Java, JavaScript, Opinion Leave a Comment

-Attention: The following article was published over 12 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Single Page Applications are quickly gaining traction as a way to implement rich, robust, and mobile friendly web-based applications.
-Essentially, this requires a shift in application architecture where the entire application user …
+Attention: This article was published over 12 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Single Page Applications are quickly gaining traction as a way to implement rich, robust, and mobile friendly web-based applications.
+Essentially, this requires a shift …

 Solution: Visually Inspect Backbone.js View/Templates + Application Logging Support